ulysses-camara/ulysses-curiosity/README.md

     prune_unrelated_modules=["module_name_a"],
 )
 ```
-Since the forward flow will never get past through a pruned module, you do not need to list any module that depends on it.
+Be careful to not prune a required module, or else a `RuntimeError` should be raised during training.
+Since the forward flow will never get past through a pruned module, you do not need to list any module past the first pruned moudle.

 ---